jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~endGraphemeStorageSize

-Returns the maximum number of grapheme indexes that can be stored in `endGraphemeIndexes`.
+Returns the maximum number of grapheme indexes that can be stored in `endGraphemeIndexes` during the full scan.

 For an explanation of storage, see [`aRexxUnicodeStringIndexer~init`](#RexxUnicodeStringIndexer_init).